-Catharine is founder and Director of OPENspace, an internationally recognised research centre based in both the Universities of Edinburgh and Heriot-Watt.
-Established in 2001 with support from the Scottish Higher Education Funding Council, the Centre has held three international conferences and attracted over £5m in external funding.
+Catharine is founder and Director of OPENspace, an internationally-recognised research centre based in both the Universities of Edinburgh and Heriot-Watt.
+Established in 2001 with support from the Scottish Higher Education Funding Council, the Centre has held four international conferences and attracted over £5m in external funding.

 As Director of OPENspace, Catharine has led numerous major research grants and collaborations, including highly-innovative research on ‘GreenHealth’ for the Scottish Government (2008-12) and the award-winning consortium, Inclusive Design for Getting Outdoors (I’DGO); cited by the World Health Organization, I'DGO research has had a significant impact on joined-up policy making and planning for healthy environments.

 Catharine's current research projects include a study funded by the National Institute of Health Research (NIHR) on the effectiveness of Forestry Commission Scotland’s programme, ‘Woods In and Around Towns’ (WIAT), particularly on improving psychological wellbeing in deprived communities.
 She also leads the £1.6m EPSRC-funded project, Mobility, Mood and Place (MMP), an interdisciplinary project working with psychologists, neuroscientists, health geographers and gerontologists, as well as engaging Masters-level students in developing co-design as a research tool.
 The project is the recipient of an ESRC Impact Acceleration Award.